Daniel-KM/StandardFlossPhysicalRTAPlugin/README.md

-[Standard Floss Physical RTA plugin] is a plugin for [Primo]™, the proprietary discovery tool of [Ex Libris]®, that allows to check in real time the availability of an item, usualy a book or a journal, on remote systems that implement the [ILS-DI] standard (Integrated library system - Discovery interface) of the [Digital Library Federation] (DLF).
+[Standard Floss Physical RTA plugin] is a plugin for [Primo]™, the proprietary discovery tool of [Ex Libris]®, that allows to check in real time the availability of an item, usually a book or a journal, on remote systems that implement the [ILS-DI] standard (Integrated library system - Discovery interface) of the [Digital Library Federation].

 Without this plugin, [Primo]™ can check only items of other softwares of [Ex Libris]®.
 With it, [Primo]™ can check availability on many open source